Table of Contents

 Is an equity line of credit a good idea?

-An equity line of credit can be one solution for business owners that have commercial real estate they can leverage as collateral and who need access to funds over time rather than all at once.
+An equity line of credit can be one solution for business owners who have commercial real estate they can leverage as collateral and who need access to funds over time rather than all at once.

-Photo credit: iStock/
+Photo credit: iStock/SouthWorks

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+SoFi's marketplace is owned and operated by SoFi Lending Corp.Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.